-Hospital Trustees, managers, and employees who are in a position to influence Hospital decision-making have a duty of loyalty to the Hospital.
-This means that such persons must not use their position and ability to influence, to benefit personally or to help others to benefit at the expense of CCMH.
+Trustees, managers, and employees who are in a position to influence decision-making have a duty of loyalty to the health system.
+This means that such persons must not use their position and ability to influence, to benefit personally or to help others to benefit at the expense of CCH.

 Any business transaction with vendors, contractors, and other persons must be conducted free from gifts, favors, offers of gifts or favors, solicitation of gifts or favors, or other improper inducements in exchange for influencing or assisting in a business transaction.

-All employees will make every effort to preserve and protect the assets of the Hospital
+All employees will make every effort to preserve and protect the assets of CCH.

 An employee’s failure to read, accept, and follow this Code of Conduct may lead to disciplinary action, including but not limited to termination.
 If an employee does not understand an issue, that employee should seek help from his or her supervisor or the Compliance Officer.